 Practical Life (zippers/buttons, cooking, tying shoelaces, etc.), Language (books, writing, matching objects to pictures), Science (surrounding nature, science experiments, etc.), Art (painting, coloring, crafts, play-dough, etc.), Math (counting, sorting), Sensorial (sizes, weights, colors, textures), Manipulative (stringing, lacing), puzzles and blocks, large muscle (balance beam, trampoline, ‘stepping stones’, etc.) and then of course there's taking care of the self (toileting, washing hands, dressing).

-Children need freedom to choose his/her own work, and the freedom to repeat the activity.
+A Pre-K child needs freedom to choose his/her own work, and the freedom to repeat the activity.
 Interest is the key to learning!
 Each child has his/her own interests, and the teacher must observe each child so when the teacher gives a presentation (shows how to use the material), she can use each child's interest to draw them into an activity.
-The teacher is always introducing the children to new material and encouraging them to learn new things.
+The preschool teacher is always introducing the children to new material and encouraging them to learn new things.